schwalbevans/TypeSafe/README.md

 - [ ] v0.4: File Upload Interception (.pdf, .docx).

 ## 📄 License & Commercial Use
-RedactOS is open-source software licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.
+TypeSafe is open-source software licensed under the **GNU Affero General Public License v3.0 (AGPLv3)**.

 **What this means:**
 *   You are free to: Use, modify, and distribute this software.
 *   **The Catch:** If you modify this software and use it as part of a service (internal or external), you must release your source code changes to the public under the same license.

 ## 💼 Commercial License
-Do you want to use RedactOS in your company without open-sourcing your modifications?
+Do you want to use TypeSafe in your company without open-sourcing your modifications?

 We will offer a Commercial License that removes the AGPL restrictions and includes:
 *   Signed MSI Installers (Easy deployment).
 *   Centralized Admin Dashboard.
 *   Priority Support.

-Join the Waitlist for RedactOS Pro
+Join the Waitlist for TypeSafe Pro

 ## 🤝 Contributing
 We welcome Pull Requests!
 We are specifically looking for help with: